The Six (film)

 The Six (六人) is a 2021 documentary film directed by Arthur Jones and produced by Luo Tong.
-The film chronicles the previously untold story of the six Chinese survivors of RMS Titanic, as well as exploring the legacy of Chinese exclusion laws in Canada, the United States, and UK.
+The film chronicles the previously untold story of the six Chinese survivors of RMS Titanic, as well as exploring the legacy of Chinese exclusion laws in Canada, the United States, and the United Kingdom.
 The film is executive produced by Titanic director James Cameron.